sciris/sciris_paper/paper.md

 orderlegend

-Adaptive stochastic descent optimization algorithm, sc.asd
+### Adaptive stochastic descent (ASD) optimization algorithm

-Sciris often uses terminology similar to Matlab's (i.e., `sc.tic` and `sc.toc`) and plain-English-named functions (i.e., `sc.smooth`,
-`sc.sc.findnearest`, `sc.safedivide`) because it aims to capture some of the niceness of this type of IDEs that facilitate rapid prototyping.
+Sciris provides an optimization algorithm that has been designed to replicate the essential aspects of manual parameter fitting in an automated way.
+Specifically, ASD uses simple principles to form probabilistic assumptions about (a) which parameters have the greatest effect on the objective function, and (b) optimal step sizes for each parameter [@kerr2018optimization].

+####
 datetime arithmetic
 now
 day